-Wrongful Dismissal Calculator (Canada)
+Canada Severance Pay & Wrongful Dismissal Compensation Calculator

 Estimate a severance settlement range in Canada by converting your inputs into an estimated reasonable notice range (months) and applying it to compensation.
 Informational planning only — not legal advice.